bluprince13/slides/slides/js-behind-the-scenes/index.md

 // Hello
 ```

+Note:

+- Why does hello come after movies?

 --

-onCompletion/onRejection functions go to the Microtask queue (or Job queue)
+Promise callbacks go to the Microtask queue (or Job queue) which the event loop
-which the event loop prioritises over the Task queue (or Callback queue)
+prioritises over the Task queue (or Callback queue)

 ---